Knowing Your Missouri Fathers Rights Regarding Custody and Visitation

 What Are Required Father Rights in MO

-Things like choosing to have a baby, deciding if abortion is an option, and raising a child can have lasting effects on both parents, not just the mother.
+Things like choosing to have a baby, deciding if abortion is an option, and raising a child can have lasting effects on both parents, married or unmarried parents, not just the mother.
 If the mother is thinking about putting the baby up for adoption, the father has a right to petition the court for custody.
-However, if a father cannot stop a pregnancy from being terminated through abortion.
-If he does want an abortion and the mother carries to term and chooses to raise the child, he may be responsible for paying child support.
+However, if a father cannot stop a pregnancy from being terminated through abortion, if he does want an abortion and the mother carries to term and chooses to raise the child, he may be responsible for paying child support to the other parent.
+However, he will also have visitation rights in some cases.
 Though a controversial idea, some believe the father should not be financially or legally responsible for a child he did not want.

 When it comes to paternity leave, it has been proven that the entire family benefits from a father taking time off to help care for a newborn.
 To ensure bonding time, the federal Family and Medical Leave Act (FMLA) lets a parent take up to twelve weeks of unpaid leave when a child is born or adopted.
 Some states offer paid paternity leave to cover the cost of not working to take care of a baby.